james-adcott-edu/This-Website-Is-Terrible/README.md

 }
 ```

-Some options depend on the state of current options, for this I used the descendant sibling selector (`~`) within the `:has` pseudo-class.
+Some options depend on the state of current options, for this I used the subsequent-sibling combinator (`~`) within the `:has` pseudo-class.
 For example, the following code further adjusts the word spacing depending on whether a monospace font is `:not` being used:

 ```css
 /* fix for when non-mono fonts are used */